👋 Next FCF meeting on Sat 11 Oct

 Helping butterflies:

 The council leaves areas unmowed over summer to provide habitat for butterflies and caterpillars.
+The Friends have worked with the council to identify areas.

 The council does not use neonicotinoid pesticides.
 Please avoid their use in your own garden.